Twenty-Fifth Army (Japan): Battle of Malaya

 By mid-January the Japanese had reached Johore where, on 14 January, they encountered troops from the Australian 8th Division, commanded by Major-General Gordon Bennett, for the first time in the campaign.
 During engagements with the Australians, the Japanese experienced their first major tactical setback, due to the stubborn resistance put up by the Australians at Gemas.
 The battle, centered on the Gemensah Bridge, proved costly for the Japanese, who suffered up to 600 casualties but the bridge itself, which had been demolished during the fighting, was repaired within six hours.

 As the Japanese attempted to outflank the Australians to the west of Gemas, one of the bloodiest battles of the campaign began on January 15 on the peninsula's West coast near the Muar River.
 Bennett allocated the weak 45th Indian Brigade (a new and half trained formation) to defend the river's South bank but the unit was outflanked by Japanese units landing from the sea and the Brigade was effectively destroyed with its commander, Brigadier H. C. Duncan, and all three of his battalion commanders killed.

 On 20 January, further Japanese landings took place at Endau, in spite of an air attack by Vildebeest bombers.
 The final Commonwealth defensive line in Johore of Batu Pahat–Kluang–Mersing was now being attacked along its full length.

 On 27 January 1942 Percival received permission from the commander of the American-British-Dutch-Australian Command, General Archibald Wavell, to order a retreat across the Johore Strait to the island of Singapore.

 Relocation to Sumatra

 Occupation government of West Sumatra run by the 25th Army.
-(Middle: Field Marshall Hisaichi Terauchi; Middle-left: General Moritake Tanabe; Middle-right: Governor Yano.)
+(Middle: Field Marshal Hisaichi Terauchi; Middle-left: General Moritake Tanabe; Middle-right: Governor Yano.)

 Following the successful capture of Malaya and Singapore, the IJA 25th Army served primarily as a garrison force for the occupied territories.
 As the situation grew increasingly desperate of Japanese forces towards the middle of 1945, the IJA 25th Army came under the operational control of the Japanese Seventh Area Army, and its headquarters was transferred to Bukittinggi in the highlands of central Sumatra, which it held until the surrender of Japan in August 1945.